 Worldwide financial and economic cycles or conditions are uncertain, and recovery from a business downturn or recession could be very slow and have a significant impact on the Company's business.
-The Company's business is sensitive to changes in economic and political conditions, including interest rates, currency issues, energy prices, trade issues, international or domestic conflicts or political crises, and epidemics or pandemics.
+The Company's business is sensitive to changes in economic and political conditions, including interest rates, currency issues, energy prices, trade issues including the potential imposition of tariffs by the United States or other nations, international or domestic conflicts or political crises, and epidemics or pandemics.